elixir-europe/BioHackathon-projects-2019/projects/24/README.md

 # TogoEx: the integration of gene expression data

+**Project Number:** 24

 ## Research area alignment

-- Interop
- Elixir Validation Implementation study
- Plant metadata submission
- SHEX/SHACL JSON-LD Shape validation
+- Omics researches that can be integrated with transcriptome data.

 ## Team

+**Submitter:** Hidemasa Bono

 ### Proponent(s)

-- Alasdair Gray
+- Hidemasa Bono

 ### Lead(s)

-- Simon Jupp
+- Hidemasa Bono
- Alasdair Gray
- Adam Cowdy
+ Hiromasa Ono

 ### Nominated participant(s)

-- Cyril Pommier, INRA,
- Philippe Rocca-Serra, UOXF, (ISA schema)
+- Hidemasa Bono
+ Takeya Kasukawa Specialist of the system for transcriptome data Hideki Hirakawa Specialist in plant genomics and bioinformatics

 ## Expected outcomes

-- Understanding of a wider set of validation use cases identifying their commonalities and differences Extending validation to networks of resources
- Share best practice about reporting validation errors
+- Gene expression matrix (genes vs samples) for silkworm and rice with the data viewer which was originally developed for human and mouse reference expression dataset.

 ## Expected audience

-- In general programmers interested in adopting standards for validation tools, including, but not limited to:
- JSON schema experts
- Plant metadata related expert (MIAPPE, PPEO…) BrAPI/ISA developers
- JSON-LD validation
+- Bioinformatists interested in analyzing transcriptome data for agricultural important organisms.
+ Ontologists for biological samples from those.

-**Number of expected hacking days**: 2
+**Number of expected hacking days**: 4